How To Sell on Etsy: A 7-Step Guide for Beginners

 “Your title should make it easy for shoppers to quickly see what you’re selling and what makes it unique,” according to the Etsy Sellers Handbook.
 “Shoppers only see the first few words of your title when they’re looking at search results, so make sure you’re using that space to describe what your item is.
 Although it’s important to be descriptive and use relevant words and phrases, your titles should be short and easy to read.”

-The body of your description should describe your products accurately and include details such as size, what it’s made from and why it is unique to your shop.
+The body of your description should describe your product accurately and include details such as size, what it’s made from and why it is unique to your shop.
+To attract an audience that would be interested in what you have to offer, be sure to describe your product well.
+Instead of writing “throw pillows,” consider getting more specific somewhere in the description or title, such as “18-inch coastal pillows” or “sage green farmhouse pillows,” to find the right customer.
 Also clearly communicate important variables such as shipping rates and options.

 If you’re going to sell on Etsy, study other successful shops.
 Whether it’s a competitor or a store offering something entirely different from your product, there is a lot to learn from checking out what other sellers are doing to reach buyers.